PauseAI/pauseai-website/src/posts/risks.md

 They're the first proof of the unintended, unprevisted global consequences that these technologies can bring and how complicated aligning AI systems with "human values" can be.
 Also the addiction to products and services that profit from personal data and separate people while creating network effects play on a viscious cycle with the accumulation of economical power of these companies and the division between people that leave us as powerless individuals whether it's intended or not.
 -->
-## Power accumulation, war and the race to the precipice
+### Power accumulation, war and the race to the precipice

 If this economic and technological inequality stems from a handful of public and private entities producing multiple single-purpose AIs or a few multipurpose AI, it could lead to a short accumulation of power that will probably result on a catastrophe for all.
-The accumulation of power side of that equation had and will continue incentivizing more actors to join the race to the bottom, and accelerating the development of larger AI systems.
+The accumulation of power side of that equation had and will continue to incentivize more actors to join the race to the bottom and accelerate the development of larger AI systems.
 This, in return, introduces more points of failure and downplays the associated risks by endorsing the idea that they can be handled unilaterally, by a company or a government.

-Such scenario would not just disempower every other person and nation in the world, but also serve as a catalyst for global powers to enter into conflict.
+Such a scenario would not just disempower every other person and nation in the world, but also catalyze global powers to enter into conflict.
 So it's crucial to act as soon as possible, before the race dynamics extend further, before the already most powerful governments and corporations consolidate their positions, and before a war is triggered in response.
-To not let the short term incentives lead the world to a catastrophe, we need international cooperation.
+To not let the short-term incentives lead the world to a catastrophe, we need international cooperation.

-## Authoritarian governments
+### Authoritarian governments

-Authoritarian and totalitarian governments can also use AI technologies to exercise power over *their* territories and population.
-They can control the communication channels or mantain social credit and mass surveillance systems that ensure them to continue on power while violating human rights.
+Authoritarian and totalitarian governments can also use AI technologies to exercise power over *their* territories and populations.
+They can control the communication channels or maintain social credit and mass surveillance systems that ensure they maintain their power while violating human rights.

-## Autonomous weapons
+### Autonomous weapons

 Companies are already selling AI-powered weapons to governments.
 Lanius builds [flying suicide drones](https://www.youtube.com/watch?v=G7yIzY1BxuI) that autonomously identify foes.